hlubenow/miscellaneous_linux_scripts/lower.pl/README.md

 #### lower.pl

-This script renames a file, lowering its filenames and stripping problematic characters from it.
+This script renames a given file, by lowering its filenames and stripping problematic characters from it.

 So for example, it renames "Hallo Welt!.txt" to "hallo_welt.txt".